 39. Fortune Cookies

 Fortune cookies are renowned worldwide thanks to their frequent existence in American movies from a long time ago.
 Yet, do you wonder what the true origin of these fortune cookies is?
-America, Japan, or China, they don’t know yet.
+America, Japan, or China, people still haven’t figured out the exact question yet.

 But one thing is for sure, if you find fortune cookies in China or Japan, it’s a bit difficult.
 Otherwise, you just need to go straight to Chinese-Japanese restaurants, and you can find these cookies easily.